Avon Performance Pavilion at Nottingham Park

 Zachary Kapeluck hails from Pittsburgh, Pennsylvania, where he received his early training at Southwest Ballet and Pittsburgh Ballet Theater.
 He trained at The Juilliard School and Hubbard Street Dance Chicago’s Summer Intensives, and in the summer of 2011, he worked as a guest artist with Mary Miller Dance in Pittsburgh in a project titled Confluence.
 He graduated with a BFA in Dance from Point Park University, where he had the opportunity to perform works by such choreographers as George Balanchine, Gerald Arpino, Toru Shimazaki, Kevin Iega Jeff, Val Caniparoli, Jessica Lang, and Alejandro Cerrudo.
 He received training there from Doug Bentz, Kiesha Lalama, Garfield Lemonius, and Dana Arey.
 Zachary joined BalletX in 2013.

-Skyler Lubin is originally from Miami Beach, also growing up in the New Jersey and Philadelphia area.
-She received her early training from The Rock School for Dance Education in Philadelphia, PA, then continued her training at the Miami City Ballet School.
+Skyler Lubin received her early training from The Rock School for Dance Education in Philadelphia, during which time she won third place for the Pas de Deux category at the Youth American Grand Prix Competition.
+In 2008, Skyler was asked to perform in The Stars of Today Meet the Stars of Tomorrow Gala.
+She then continued her training at the Miami City Ballet School.
 Skyler also attended summer programs at The School of American Ballet, San Francisco Ballet, and American Ballet Theatre.
-From 2010-2014, Skyler danced as a member of the Corps de Ballet with Miami City Ballet, under the direction of Edward Villella and Lourdes Lopez.
-She has performed in featured roles, including Flower Festival pas de deux, Swan Lake pas de trois, and Jerome Robbins’ Afternoon of a Faun, and has premiered pieces by Alexei Ratmansky and Liam Scarlett.
-Skyler joined BalletX in 2015.
+From 2010-2014, Skyler danced as a member of the Corps de Ballet with Miami City Ballet under the direction of Edward Villella and Lourdes Lopez.
+She has performed in featured roles including Flower Festival pas de deux, Swan Lake pas de trois, and Jerome Robbins’s Afternoon of a Faun, and has premiered pieces by Alexei Ratmansky and Liam Scarlett.
+Skyler joined BalletX in 2015 and has since performed in numerous world premieres.

 Pete Leo Walker